 Books on Specific Topics

 If you’re looking for a very specific kind of book, there may be a site already dedicated to that topic.
 For books from a specific decade, see the resources listed under each decade in the Books By Decade section.
-You can find lists of books on different themes and topics that are described on this site under the Stats and Lists section.
+You can find lists of books on different themes and topics that are described on this site under the Book Lists section.
 Some of my special topics lists also have links to additional resources.

 It is exactly what it sounds like!
 The goal, as explained on the site, is to find and catalogue 1000 books with black girls as main characters.
 As of this writing, it is still a work in progress.
 However, if you are looking for a book with a black girl as a main character, this is the place to go!
 They also take suggestions and donations.